 Paul writes fiction, poetry and non-fiction.
 His short stories have appeared in print and online, and have won several awards: his first prize, presented by Elizabeth Beresford, was for a Wombles pastiche, and other prizes have followed at lengthy intervals.
 His longer works include the novels Mr Spoonface and The Jardin des Animaux alongside several novellas.
 He recently finished Beefy’s Burden, a comic novel about bullying, Catholic guilt and the mysterious workings of the Holy Spirit.

-Q: If you could travel in the past, which one of the great writers would you like to meet and why?
+Q: If you could travel back in time, which of the great writers would you like to meet and why?

 Q: If you could teleport yourself anywhere, real or fictional, where would it be and why?

 No bridge spans that boatless river, known to one side as the Reka, to the other the Wassel.
 No tunnel links the two − not twin! − cities.
 No flights crisscross their skies.
 Each, professing itself separate and sufficient, has turned its backside on the other.
 Ramparts reinforce the riverbanks.
 At one time, the two …

 Something on which we have always prided ourselves is our broad appeal.
 A Certain Regard draws submissions from all regions of the country, from villages and market towns as well as cities.
 Back when all this happened, we only accepted physical submissions, and only one per poet per issue, but in recent years we’d even …

 Once there was a woman who sat in the street and watched her house burn down.
 Dancing against a starless sky, the flames made her think of candles in church, for this woman was a Christian sort of woman.
 The dark smoke rising from those candles seemed to carry her prayers up to Heaven.
 For …